How to Apply for a 329 Card in Hawaii

 - Hawaii driver’s license

-4. A complete and signed grow site certification (If you wish to grow medical marijuana in Hawaii)
+Complete and signed grow site certification (if you wish to grow medical marijuana in Hawaii)

 Submitting Your 329 Card Application